 We have developed a geometric and information-theoretic framework for nodal restructuring in degenerate shells of the two-dimensional isotropic harmonic oscillator.
 Unlike the one-dimensional Sturm--Liouville setting, where spectral order fixes the nodal partition, a degenerate two-dimensional shell admits coefficient-driven changes of nodal geometry at fixed energy.
 The Gaussian--polynomial representation

 makes this structure explicit: the nodal set is the real algebraic curve \(P_N(x,y)=0\).
-Finite singularities and projective/asymptotic degeneracies of the leading homogeneous part therefore identify possible topology-changing events, while \(S_{\mathrm{dom}}\), \(I(x;y)\), \(S_r\), and \(S_r+S_p\) quantify the associated redistribution of probability, correlation, and global delocalization.
+Finite singularities and projective/asymptotic degeneracies of the leading homogeneous part identify the strata where topology-changing events can occur, while \(S_{\rm dom}\), \(I(x;y)\), \(S_r\), and \(S_r+S_p\) quantify the associated redistribution of probability, Cartesian correlation, and global delocalization.

 The regularity theorem establishes the off-bifurcation regime.
-Away from finite singularities and non-simple asymptotic directions, the nodal set moves by ambient isotopy, the number of nodal domains is unchanged, the nodal weights vary smoothly, and \(S_{\mathrm{dom}}\) is smooth, while \(S_r\) and \(S_r+S_p\) remain continuous.
+Away from finite singularities and non-simple asymptotic directions, the nodal set moves by ambient isotopy, the number of nodal domains is unchanged, the nodal weights vary smoothly, and \(S_{\rm dom}\) is smooth, while \(S_r\) and \(S_r+S_p\) remain continuous.
 The shell-by-shell analysis shows how this regular behavior fails at algebraic degeneracy strata.
-For \(N=1\), coefficient variation only rotates a single nodal line; hence \(S_{\mathrm{dom}}=\ln2\) and \(S_r+S_p=2\gamma+2\ln(2\pi\hbar)\) remain constant, while nonzero \(I(x;y)\) reflects axis misalignment.
-For \(N=2\), the symmetric path exhibits the first topology-changing transition through the rank-degenerate conic condition \(b^2=2ac\), where \(S_{\mathrm{dom}}\) responds sharply although the global entropies remain smooth.
-For \(N=3\), Hermite-constrained cubic curves display richer close-branch approaches organized by the projective discriminant; these are accompanied by larger variations in \(S_{\mathrm{dom}}\) and \(I(x;y)\), while \(S_r\) and \(S_r+S_p\) remain regular.
+For \(N=1\), coefficient variation only rotates a single nodal line; hence \(S_{\rm dom}=\ln 2\) and \(S_r+S_p=2\gamma+2\ln(2\pi\hbar)\) remain constant, while nonzero \(I(x;y)\) reflects axis misalignment.
+For \(N=2\), the symmetric path exhibits the first topology-changing transition through the rank-degenerate conic condition \(b^2=2ac\), where \(S_{\rm dom}\) responds sharply although the global entropies remain smooth.
+For \(N=3\), Hermite-constrained cubic curves display richer close-branch approaches organized by the projective discriminant; these are accompanied by enhanced variations in \(S_{\rm dom}\) and \(I(x;y)\), while \(S_r\) and \(S_r+S_p\) remain regular.

-These results show that finite and projective algebraic degeneracies organize nodal-topology change in degenerate oscillator shells.
+These results show that finite and projective algebraic degeneracies organize nodal-topology change inside degenerate oscillator shells.
 The nodal-domain entropy is the most direct probe of probability redistribution across nodal domains, the mutual information captures induced Cartesian correlations, and the entropic uncertainty sum provides a complementary measure of global delocalization.
 In this sense, the construction gives a fixed-energy analogue of the Sturm--Liouville nodal picture: degeneracy strata replace spectral order as the organizing principle, and entropy diagnostics refine the resulting nodal stratification.